bhansen3/CognitiveServices-Documentation/Content/en-us/LUIS/GetStartedLUIS-Advanced.md

 ###Action Fulfillment (Preview)

-This feature enables you to fulfill the actions that trigged through a set of channels.
-For example, if you created the "Get_weather" intent and the action triggered (all the required parameters were filled), you can actually use the GetCurrentWeather channel to retrieve the weather.
+This feature enables you to fulfill the actions that were trigged through a set of channels.
+For example, if you created the "Get_weather" intent and the action triggered (all the required parameters were filled), you can use the GetCurrentWeather channel to retrieve the weatherfor your users to see.

 LUIS is providing a first set of channels and actions, expect more soon.
 For a full list of current channels, see [Channels](Channels.md).